Nothocalais cuspidata (Pursh) Greene

 Family - Asteraceae

-Leaves - Leaves in a basal rosette, sessile, linear-attenuate, white at the partially sheathing base, mainly dark green with an adaxial white strip along the midrib, to 20cm long, 1.5cm broad at the base, typically folded.
-Margins entire, often sinuous, fringed with dense white hairs.
+Leaves - Leaves in a basal rosette, sessile, linear-attenuate, white at the partially sheathing base, mainly dark green with an adaxial white strip along the midrib, to 35 cm long, 1.5 cm broad at the base, typically folded.
+Margins entire, undulate, fringed with dense white hairs.
 Abaxial surface of the leaf with long whitish pubescence on the veins.
-Adaxial surface with lanate-tomentose pubescence on the midvein.
-The hairs of the plant multicellular.
+Adaxial surface woolly-pubescent on the midvein.

 View of the leaf margins.

-Inflorescence - Single flower head terminating the flowering scape, typically one per plant.
-Scape (peduncle) to +/-15cm tall, lanate-tomentose, fistulose, carinate, appearing gray because of the pubescence.
+Inflorescence - Solitary terminal heads, typically one per plant.
+Scapes to 15cm tall, densely woolly, appearing gray because of the pubescence.

 Close-up of the flowering scape.

 Heads - Heads to 5 cm broad.
 Involucre 13-27 mm long at flowering, only slightly elongating at fruiting, cup-shaped to bell-shaped, the bracts 13-35, in usually 2 subequal but overlapping series, narrowly lanceolate to lanceolate, mostly long-tapered to a sharply pointed tip, glabrous or minutely hairy toward the tip, green with narrow to broad, thin, pale margins, sometimes purplish-spotted or with a faint purple midvein.
 Receptacle naked, shallowly pitted at the base of each floret.